+California.
 On May 10, 2021, CMS began a routine, scheduled audit of our Sacramento, California center.
-On September 17, 2021, we were notified that CMS had determined to suspend new enrollments at our Sacramento center based on deficiencies detected in the audit related to participant quality of care, and on September 30, 2021, we were further notified that the Department of Health Care Services ("DHCS") of the State of California had reached the same determination.
+On September 17, 2021, we were notified that CMS had determined to suspend new enrollments at our Sacramento center based on deficiencies detected in the audit related to participant provision of services, which can be categorized as care delivery and management, care coordination and documentation of care, and on September 30, 2021, we were further notified that the Department of Health Care Services ("DHCS") of the State of California had reached the same determination.
 The suspension will remain in effect until CMS and DHCS determine that we have remediated the deficiencies to their satisfaction.
 We submitted a CAP on October 15, 2021, which has been accepted by both CMS and DHCS.
 As a result, both agencies are currently monitoring the implementation of the CAP.
 On January 7, 2022, DHCS notified us that it was suspending the State's previously provided assurances that it would enter into a PACE program agreement with the Company (State Attestations) with respect to de novo centers in the State of California until such time as the CAPs and the remediation and validation processes for our Sacramento center have been successfully completed and the enrollment sanctions are lifted.
 As a result of the suspension, we will be unable to open one of the de novo centers we had identified in California within our planned timeline.
+In March 2022, CMS and DHCS began separate audits of our San Bernadino, California center.
+Both agencies have finalized their field work and recently issued preliminary results identifying certain deficiencies related to participant provision of services, which can be categorized as care delivery and management, care coordination and documentation of care.
+We are currently in the audit validation process, which entails provision of various participant records.
+Following such process, we expect to receive results from the audit.
+At this time, we cannot guarantee the outcome of this audit, including whether or not sanctions will be imposed.